Myths and Legends

 Read the ancient myths & folktales.
 Stories from Africa, Ancient Greek, Native American, Ancient China, Ancient Mesopotamia, Ancient Rome, Egypt and more.

-Folktales are also known as fairy tales and they are stories that have been made up by people (or folk).
+Folk tales are also known as fairy tales and they are stories that have been made up by people (or folk).
 Folktales have imaginative characters, happy endings and may contain magic.
-These stories have always been children’s favourite stories and many of them have been turned into well-known films.
+These stories have always been children's favourite stories and many of them have been turned into well-known films.
+Folktales normally start with Once upon a time and end with lived happily ever after.

 - Jack and the Beanstalk